kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 The `ReservedFor` field on the `ResourceClaimStatus` is currently used for two purposes:

 #### Deallocation
-Devices are allocated to `ResourceClaim`s when the first pod referencing the claim is scheduled.
+Devices are allocated to a `ResourceClaim` when the first pod referencing the claim is scheduled.
 Other pods can also share the `ResourceClaim` in which case they share the devices.
 Once no pods are consuming the claim, the devices should be deallocated to they can be allocted to other claims.
 The `ReservedFor` list is used to keep track of pods